sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-marketplace-layout/index.md

 Image carousel with thumbnails is a good default for most marketplaces.
 However, if the listings in your marketplace are properties with attractive images, screen-wide cover photos can make the listing page look more attractive.
-Our bikes have such good looking images that we're going to take the latter option.
+The carousel works well for our bike images, so we're going to take the former option.

 **Choose "Screen-wide cover photo"**